Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 7. Ensure That Your Antivirus Software Doesn't Need To Be Renewed

-Sometimes, your antivirus software or a VPN can get in the way of letting you access certain sites.
+Your antivirus software or VPN can get in the way when trying to access certain sites.
 Try disabling them and see if you can get on the site without any issues.
-If you can, you should update the software you're using, or check to see if you need to renew it.
+If you can, you should restart the software you're using or check if there are any updates available for it.

 8. Update Your Operating System

 Sometimes, you'll need to update more than just your antivirus software, browser or VPN — you might need to update your whole operating system.
-If you're not running the latest version, it might not be syncing up with your browser the right way.
+If you're not running its latest version, your device might not be syncing up with your browser the right way.

 • Go to "Settings."